 Planned gifts such as bequests, gift annuities or charitable trusts allow you to strategically plan to benefit you, your family, and hundreds of future students.
 Your gift will provide the resources Foundations in Education utilizes to meet our shared mission of helping students, families and teachers for years to come.

-Foundations in Education and the Diocese of Bridgeport have partnered with FreeWill, which removes the costs associated with writing a will, making estate planning free and accessible to our community.
+Foundations in Education and the Diocese of Bridgeport have partnered with Planned Giving, which is accessible to our community and aids you in updating your will for FREE!

-This resource can also be used to create an optional legacy gift.
-Legacy gifts support Foundations in Education and our school communities for generations to come — at no immediate cost.
-Whether or not you make this gift, know that this resource is completely free to use.
+This simple resource empowers you to make financial and healthcare decisions, safeguard your loved ones, plan for your assets, and support of Foundations in Education and our school communities for generations to come.
+Whether or not you make this legacy gift, know that this resource is completely free to use.
+All of this, at no immediate cost to you!

 Partners in Legacy Program